data-provider/website/website/versioned_docs/version-2.1.2/about-docs.md

 ## Apologies

-The main author of this docs is not a native english language speaker (he is far from being it), so we apologize for any misspelling or bad syntax.
+The main author of this docs is not a native English language speaker (he is far from being it), so we apologize for any misspelling or bad syntax.
 If you detect any of these errors, please [let us know][issues-url] or [contribute fixing it][repo-docs-url].
 Thanks in advance.

 ## Something Missing?